pedscoffee/PhysicianPromptEngineering/speech-to-text.md

             </div>
             <div class="tip-item">
                 <strong>Grant Microphone Permission</strong>
                 <p>Your browser will ask for microphone access.
-This is only used locally—nothing is recorded or transmitted.</p>
+None of the data is sent to this site but how your device API handles the information is dependnet on your device.
+No patient information should be shared.</p>
             </div>
         </div>
     </div>